-This operator will deploy a standalone as well as highly available FUJITSU Enterprise Postgres cluster with pre-defined configuration to get started with small workload.
+Enterprise Postgres cluster with pre-defined configuration to get started with small workload.
 User can adjust the configuration parameters at the time of deployment and after to make the instance suitable for the workload.

-As the name implies, the FEP server container is intended to incorporate the FUJITSU Enterprise Postgres server component.
+As the name implies, the FEP server container is intended to incorporate the Fujitsu Enterprise Postgres for Kubernetes provides automated operations for installing and managing your Fujitsu Enterprise Postgres 15 on OpenShift Container Platform or Kubernetes.

+Enterprise Postgres server component.

-In principle, a running FEP server container is considered as equivalent to a FUJITSU Enterprise Postgres Server instance.
+In principle, a running FEP server container is considered as equivalent to a Fujitsu Enterprise Postgres for Kubernetes provides automated operations for installing and managing your Fujitsu Enterprise Postgres 15 on OpenShift Container Platform or Kubernetes.

+Enterprise Postgres Server instance.